open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/manual.md

 UpDown counters can increment and decrement, allowing you to observe a cumulative value that goes up or down.

-For example, here's how you might report a number of items of some collection:
+For example, here's how you might report the number of items of some collection:

 ```go
 import (